 Along the way, be mindful that not all candidates will be familiar with these interview methods.
 Prepare your candidates with informational material a few days in advance to allow your candidates time to prepare themselves.
 These should include any software downloads and login instructions for your platform.
 However, unlike on-demand video interviews, you can skip downloads and login troubles entirely by utilizing a simple on-demand interview phone platform like Qualifi.

 Once all of this preparation is finished, it’s time to record the recruiter’s side of the interview.
 Ensure you have high-quality audio with minimum background noise and the questions are delivered in a balanced, professional manner.
 A high-quality interview recording alleviates candidate anxiety during the remote hiring process and improves your company’s reputation as an employer.

 As we discussed, one of the most important parts of the digital interview is to select the right questions for the interview.
 Digital interview questions need to build on the benefits of on-demand interviews — concise, flexible, and straightforward.
 So, focus on questions that can be easily answered without too much elaboration.
-No candidate will appreciate a meandering one-way conversation.
+No candidate will appreciate a meandering virtual conversation.

 Also, be careful to avoid some of the questions you would typically ask a candidate in a live interview such as “why did you leave your previous job?” as these questions will not apply to every candidate.

 Many of the other go-to screening questions recruiters have been using for decades will work for digital interviews.
 These questions can include: